Understanding the 'fsck' Command (with examples)

 Explanation:

-In this example, fsck checked the filesystem on /dev/sdX and reported that the filesystem is clean.
-It also provides information about the number of files and blocks in the filesystem.
+In this output, the message indicates that the filesystem is clean, showing the number of files and blocks checked.

-Use case 2: Check filesystem /dev/sdX only if it is clean, reporting any damaged blocks and interactively letting the user choose to repair each one
+Use case 2: Checking filesystem /dev/sdX only if it is clean, reporting any damaged blocks and interactively letting the user choose to repair each one.

 Code: